 After visiting Arbour Hill Cemetery, we went for a drink in Ryan’s pub of Parkgate street, it’s a really old Victorian pub, established in 1886.
 It has a lovely old ornate wooden bar and old vintage tall lamps on the bar.

-There are two private booths or Snugs on either side of the bar, these would have been where women would have drank, out of sight of the men.
+There are two private booths or Snugs on either side of the bar, these would have been where women would have drunk, out of sight of the men.

 As the pub is now owned by F.X.
-Buckleys, a butchers, there are some nice old photos going up the stairs of butchers and butchers shops around Dublin.
+Buckley, a butcher, there are some nice old photos going up the stairs of butchers and butchers shops around Dublin.